How do I enter the competition?

-There will be regional drop off locations across the state, and entries can be shipped to Fort Rock Brewing in Sacramento, CA.
+There will be regional drop off locations across the state.
+Location where entries can be shipped is TBD.

-Can I still participate if I’m not a member of my local Brewers Guild or the CCBA?
+Can I still participate if I’m not a member of my local Brewers Guild?

-Yes, though this competition is organized by and supports local Brewers Guilds.
-CCBA members also receive a discount.
+Yes, though this competition is organized by and supports the state’s brewers guilds.

 How many categories are there?

-In total, beer will be judged across 65 categories.
+We have changed to using Brewers Association styles.
 You can view the full list of categories here.
-The head judge reserves the right to combine classes when the number of entries warrants.
+The head judge reserves the right to combine classes when the number of entries warrants or otherwise necessary.

 How will beers be judged?

-The California Craft Beer Competition will use the American system of judging.
+The Brewers Cup of California will use the American system of judging.
 This competition will follow the BJCP Competition Standards and is BJCP sanctioned.

 All judging will be double-blind.
 Entries will be cold stored until judging time.
 Judging will be overseen by a Lead Judge whose decisions will stand.